mmcintyre1/book-summaries/2020/12/deaths_end.md

 1. Not to activate dark forest deterrence when faced with a Trisolaran attack
 2. Not to allow the lightspeed drive research to continue, dooming humanity to entombment once the Solar System lost a dimension

 I wonder what the ideology these decisions/indecisions really espouse is.
+Xin wants humanity "to be grand".

 ### the descent of humanity
 I think a striking recurrence of this trilogy is that faced with catastrophe, humanity regresses to the worst version of itself -- destruction and chaos reign.
 I wonder how realistic this is -- for some devastating historical events, we've seen people rally together, but for others, the structures become completely destroyed.
 I wonder if the level of regression towards animalistic tendencies has any correlation with the strength of the culture of those being decimated.
 It might be those most devout who retain the most of their 'humanity' in crisis.